fermyon/spin/README.md

 ## Developer Meetings

-Join the Spin monthly developer meetings.
-More info [here](https://hackmd.io/@radu/H1od0apSc).
+Join the Spin monthly developer meetings, which will be announced in our [Discord server](https://discord.gg/eGN8saYqCk).